+El Pit Cenote is located 15 minutes’ drive from the Ko’ox Diving Shop.
+It is around 22km north of Tulum and 54km south of Playa del Carmen along the road which links the two towns.
+The cenote itself is located in Dos Ojos Natural Park, itself well worth exploring.
+All you need to do is follow the signs for Dos Ojos Cenote along the highway and turn when indicated.
+Once you’ve signed in and paid, carry on into the park along the road past Dos Ojos Cenote (although this is also definitely worth checking out if you have time) until you see the sign for “The Pit”.
 After this, the road becomes more of a track than anything else, but don’t worry – you’re going the right way!
 Around 10-15 minutes further on you’ll reach the small facilities around the opening down into the first cavern.
 Here you can park and there are dive tables for each parking space so you can put your gear together.

 A closely guarded secret until quite recently, access to the cavern is becoming easier all the time.
 As recently as 2010 there was very little support for anyone other than the most intrepid of divers.
 A hike through the jungle was necessary to reach the entrance, whereupon you’d have to swing down a rope or go through a short but difficult climb to get into the water.
 Today, however, there is greatly simplified access and increased facilities.

-Classification: you need to have an advanced open water certificate or show proof that you have done deep dives.
+Certification: you need to have an advanced open water certificate or show proof that you have done deep dives.

 From the surface, The Pit is an oval-shaped hole in the ground with steps leading down into the water.
 While still on or near the surface you can see stalactites on the ceiling beneath the overhang and make out where a waterfall may have flowed through the wall when the water level was far lower than it is now.
-You can also see some small remains left behind by an archaeological team which found some bones and a skull in the cave dating to around 10 000 years ago.
+You can also see some small remains left behind by an archaeological team that found some bones and a skull in the cave dating to around 10 000 years ago.

-Underwater, El Pit is one of the deepest cenotes in the area – it’s the deepest part of the huge Sistema Dos Ojos, which is the third largest underwater cave system in the world.
+Underwater, El Pit is one of the deepest cenotes in the area – it’s the deepest part of the huge Sistema Dos Ojos, which is the third-largest underwater cave system in the world.
 Shaped something like a giant hourglass, the first cave drops to around 120 feet in depth.
 It’s been remarked many times that you could fit an entire jumbo jet inside this first cavern with room to spare.
 When you’re down there, the empty space feels truly immense.
 After you pass through a narrower section, you reach another chamber – the Wakulla room – which falls away to nearly another300 feet below the surface.
 This isn’t usually part of the dive which you’ll have with us, though – the main points of interest are in the first cavern:

-Around 40-60 feet down in the first chamber is the halocline, the line where the fresh water and salt water meet.
+Around 40-60 feet down in the first chamber is the halocline, the line where the fresh water and saltwater meet.
 Here your view gets very interesting because of the way the light beams break apart in different ways as the waters meet.